vishvAsa/kAvyam/laxyam/padyam/shrIvaiShNava-kRtam/venkaTanAthaH/stotram/nyAsa-tilakam/sarva-prastutiH.md

-Moved by this profound message housed in this slOkam, Swami Desikan used it
+Moved by this profound message housed in this shloka, Swami Desikan used it

 “in toto” as the second verse of his manipravaaLa work abhaya Pradhana Saara, which extols the SaraNaagathi SaastrA aspects of Srimad RamaayaNam.
 Once again, Swami Desikan included this message in his Tamil work adaikkala Patthu.